-Toilet paper is one of those supplies you know you’re always going to need, so you might be in the habit of grabbing a small package every time you go to the store.
+Toilet paper is one of those supplies you know you’re always going to need (unless you use reusable alternatives to toilet paper of course!), so you might be in the habit of grabbing a small package every time you go to the store.
 But sometimes you can get a much better price by buying a large amount at one time–and then you’ll be stocked up for months and not have to worry about it.

 Another option available these days is a subscription for toilet paper or other supplies you use up at a predictable pace.
 Some sellers offer a discount in exchange for your commitment to recurring purchases.
 You get the convenience of being stocked up without needing the storage space for a year’s supply.
 But it’s also a commitment to having packages delivered to your home more frequently than if you bought a large amount all at once.

 Best Way to Stock Up While Being a Good Steward

 Katie had been planning for years to research this topic, framing it as Costco vs. Amazon: Should you drive to the big-box store and put the big pack of toilet paper in your car, or should you stay home and get that big pack of toilet paper delivered by a truck?
 Which way results in more fuel use, more packaging, more air pollution?